Seasonal Home Routines That Support Everyday Living

 Winter in our home often means holiday lights, family gatherings, hosting, and all the little traditions that make the season feel special.

-• small organizing projects when time allows
+• small organizing projects

 When it comes down to it, every season has something special to offer.
 Even cold winters.
 Each one brings its own rhythm and its own reasons to appreciate home.